tersesystems/blindsight/docs/src/main/paradox/usage/conditional.md

 ## On Condition

-All loggers have an `onCondition` method that takes a @scaladoc[Condition](com.tersesystems.blindsight.Condition).
+All loggers have an `withCondition` method that takes a @scaladoc[Condition](com.tersesystems.blindsight.Condition).
 You can look at a marker from the logger state:

 @@snip [ConditionalExample.scala](../../../test/scala/example/conditional/ConditionalExample.scala) { #marker-conditional }